Competing Against Luck is the 2016 story of innovation and customer choice by Clayton M. Christensen that introduces jobs theory.

 Competing Against Luck

 Clayton Christensen introduced the groundbreaking theory of disruptive innovation in his 1997 book The Innovator’s Dilemma.
-The concept (discussed by Lean East in this post) has been called the most influential business idea of the early 21st century and made Christensen one of the world’s top experts on innovation.
+The concept (discussed by Lean East in this post) has been called the most influential business idea of the early 21st century.
+It also made Christensen one of the world’s top experts on innovation.
 The former Harvard Business School professor passed away in 2020, but his ideas and theories regarding innovation are critical for every business to understand.

 In one of his final books, Christensen collaborated with three other authors to write Competing Against Luck.
 The book introduces the innovative concept of Jobs Theory, a new way of thinking (related to design thinking) the authors believe will revolutionize innovation.
 Christensen notes that while it took eight years for him to develop and explain the concept of disruptive innovation, it took him “nearly two decades to hone the Jobs to Be Done Theory of marketing in this book.”